privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-trusted-auction-service.md

   ; ad.
   ? components: [* adRenderUrl],

-  ; Name of the InterestGroup to which the ad belongs.
+  ; Name of the interest group to which the ad belongs.
-  ? interestGroupName: tstr,
+  ? interestGroupName: interestGroupName,

   ; Origin of the Buyer who owns the interest group.
+  ; The original request for this response MUST contain this ; interestGroupOwner, which additionally MUST provide an interest ; group with interestGroupName.
-  ? interestGroupOwner: origin,
+  ? interestGroupOwner: interestGroupOwner,

   ; Indices of interest groups in the original request for this owner ; that submitted a bid.
   ? biddingGroups: {
-    * origin => [* int]
+    * interestGroupOwner => [* int]
   },

   ; Score of the ad determined during the auction.